marcinkrzeminski/poznan2018/README.md

 6. Start contributing

 Note: If you have setup the URL for the new site differently than suggested please change the config in the gulpfile.js

+Credits:
+This theme is based on WordCamp Lublin 2017, work by the [@netbiel](https://github.com/netbiel/) and the whole WC Lublin team.
+Original repo link: https://github.com/netbiel/lublin2017.
+Thank you ❤️